-This content is for general information purposes only, and should not be used as a substitute for consultation with professional advisors. (© 2018 PricewaterhouseCoopers L.P.
+This content is for general information purposes only, and should not be used as a substitute for consultation with professional advisors. © 2020 PricewaterhouseCoopers LLP.
 All rights reserved.
 PwC refers to the United States member firm, and may sometimes refer to the PwC network.
 Each member firm is a separate legal entity.
 Please see www.pwc.com/structure for further details.

-Social Media @ Spencer Stuart Stay up to date on the trends and topics that are relevant to your business and career.
+Social Media @ Spencer Stuart Stay up to date on the trends and topics the are relevant to your business and career.

-© 2018 Spencer Stuart.
+© 2020 Spencer Stuart.
 All rights reserved.
-For information about copying, distributing and displaying this work, contact: permissions@spencerstuart.com.
+For information about copying, distributing and displaying this work, contact: permissions@spencerstuart.com